ahlstromcj/sequencer64/README.md

 ## Recent changes:

+    -   Version 0.97.0:
+        -   Fix an issue reading track names in the midifile class.
+        -   Back-ported the c_trig_transpose SeqSpec from Seq66.
     -   Version 0.96.9:
         -   Fixed issue #207 where growing a note left two broken notes.
         -   Quick fix to issue #216 for note on/off tweaking.